Anjali Leverton, MBACP - Anxiety, Expectations, Labels, Loss & Stereotyping

 This therapist has indicated that they belong to an Accredited Register.

 Issues related to stereotyping, labeling and managing expectations.

 Free initial telephone session

 Fees are payable in advance, via bank transfer.

 Please give me a call if you have any any questions or concerns about this.

 Concessions offered for

-- You can give me a call on 07484 160971 or email me at firstname.lastname@example.org and we will arrange a time for a free of charge chat so that you can ask any questions you might have and I can get to know a little about the support that you are looking for.
+- Call or text on 07484 160971 or email me at firstname.lastname@example.org and we'll arrange a time for a free of charge chat so that you can ask questions and I can get to know a little about what you are looking for.

-- If what I'm able to offer is sounds helpful, we'll schedule an initial session 50 minute session and during that time will agree what our next steps will be.
+- We'll schedule an initial session 50 minute session and during that time we'll agree what our next steps will be.

-- Please rest assured that there is no obligation to book any appointments.
+- There is no obligation to book any appointments.